 I also realized that Solzhenitsyn was basing his critique of the former Soviet Union on both practical reason and metaphysical Logos.
 That’s how I got to appreciate his non-fiction work.

-Alexis: This is a very complicated issue which requires a long and complicated answer.
-If people would like to study this in much detail, numerous scholarly studies have already been written on it.
+Alexis: This is a very complicated issue that requires a long and complicated answer.
+If people would like to study this in detail, numerous scholarly studies have already been written on it.

 “By the 1830s philo-Semitism and anti-Catholicism were becoming the flipsides of the same coin.
 Hugh McNeile [an Irish-born Calvinist]…became one of the most outspoken anti-Catholic orators of the 1830s and a leading voice of those advocating the new philosemitic message.”